Lartu/lartype/README.md

 ![alt Files Generated](https://lartu.net/projects/lartype/files_generated.png)

-The *image* folder is where you should put pictures that you want to use in your Lartype document.
+The *images* folder is where you should put pictures that you want to use in your Lartype document.

 The *lartype* folder shouldn't be messed with, as it contains the Lartype interpreter.
 You may, though, modify the *footer.html* and *header.html* located within, in case you want to add or change your document header or footer, respectively.